ShadiSec/Blog/DNS-Sinkhole/DNS_Sinkhole.md

 # What is a DNS Sinkhole?

-In simple terms a DNS Sinkhole is a way of blocking traffic coming from a specific domain.
+In simple terms, a DNS Sinkhole is a way of blocking traffic coming from a specific domain.

 # How does it work?